• Skip to primary navigation

 • Add soy, oyster sauce, last tablespoon of sesame oil,and white pepper and mix well.

 • Add the chicken stock and bring up to a boil.
 Reduce to a gentle simmer.
-Let simmer for 10 minutes, add the carrots and then let simmer for another 20 minutes.
+Let simmer for 10 minutes, add the carrots and pork and then let simmer for another 20 minutes.

 • Meanwhile, make crispy egg roll wrapper topping.